ibm-cloud-docs/pattern-pvs-aix-resiliency/service-management-design.md

 - [Activity tracker](/docs/power-iaas?topic=power-iaas-at-events)

 Attention: {{site.data.keyword.cloudaccesstraillong}} services are deprecated and will no longer be supported as of 30 March 2025.
-The replacement service, IBM Cloud Logs is planned to be generally available late second quarter 2024.
-For more information, see [Getting started with IBM Cloud Logs](https://cloud.ibm.com/docs/cloud-logs?topic=cloud-logs-getting-started).{: attention}
+The replacement service, {{site.data.keyword.logs_full_notm:}} is planned to be generally available late second quarter 2024.
+For more information, see [Getting started with {{site.data.keyword.logs_full_notm:}}](https://cloud.ibm.com/docs/cloud-logs?topic=cloud-logs-getting-started).{: attention}